Hamar: The founding of modern Hamar

 His recommendation was accepted in principle by the government, but the parliamentary committee equivocated on the location.
-It left the determination of the actual site to the king so as to not slow down things further.
-Another commission was named in June 1825, consisting of Herman Wedel-Jarlsberg, professor Lundh, and other prominent Norwegians.
-After surveying the entire lake, it submitted another report that considered eleven different locations, including sites near today's Eidsvoll, Minnesund, Tangen in Stange, Åker, Storhamar, Brumunddal, Nes, Moelven, Lillehammer, Gjøvik, and Toten.
+It left the determination of the actual site to the king so as not to slow down things further.
+Another commission was named in June 1825, consisting of Herman Wedel-Jarlsberg, Professor Lundh, and other prominent Norwegians.
+After surveying the entire lake, it submitted another report that considered eleven different locations, including sites near today's Eidsvoll, Minnesund, Tangen (in Stange), Åker, Storhamar, Brumunddal, Nes, Moelven, Lillehammer, Gjøvik, and Toten.
 Each was presented with pros and cons.
 The commission itself was split between Lillehammer and Storhamar.
 The parliament finally decided on Lillehammer, relegating Hamar once more, it seemed, to be a sleepy agricultural area.

 As steamboats were introduced on the lake, the urban elite developed an interest in the medieval Hamar, and in 1841, editorials appeared advocating the re-establishment of a town at Storhamar.
 By then, the limitations of Lillehammer's location had also become apparent, in particular those of its shallow harbor.
-After a few more years of discussions and negotiations both regionally and nationally, member of parliament Frederik Stang put on the table once more the possibility of a town in or near Storhamar.
-The governor at the time, Frederik Hartvig Johan Heidmann, presented a thorough deliberation of possible specific locations, and ended up proposing the current site, at Gammelhusbukten.
+After a few more years of discussions and negotiations, both regionally and nationally, Member of Parliament Frederik Stang put on the table once more the possibility of a town in or near Storhamar.
+The governor at the time, Frederik Hartvig Johan Heidmann, presented a thorough deliberation of possible specific locations and ended up proposing the current site, at Gammelhusbukten.

 On 26 April 1848, the king signed into law the establishment of Hamar as a kjøpstad on the grounds of the farms of Storhamar and Holset, along the shores of the lake Mjøsa.
-The law stated that the town will be founded on the date its borders are settled, which turned out to be 21 March 1849.
+The law stated that the town would be founded on the date its borders are settled, which turned out to be 21 March 1849.
 Hamar was given a trading zone up to 5 km from its border.
-The new town was taken out of the municipality of Vang and created established as Hamar Municipality under the formannskapsdistrikt law that was passed in 1838.
+The new town was separated from Vang Municipality and established as Hamar Municipality under the formannskapsdistrikt law that was passed in 1838.